tgirod/noize/README.md

 But to define a vector, I have to know its length at comptime.
 It means I would need info such as frame size and sample rate defined at comptime, but those informations are usually gathered at runtime (at least for jack).

 Also : so far, Sin is the only node that stores a variable internal state (its phase).
 This information led me to add a `step` parameter to the `eval` method, in order to pass this information around.
 Is it the right approach ?

+# Wed Dec 20 14:00:29 CET 2023

+Things are generally working, which is cool.
+But I think having samplerate and framesize set at comptime would be more convenient.

+For example, With delay max length declared at comptime, I have to declare it in samples because samplerate is runtime defined - so no conversion is possible.

+Earlier I hesitated to declare those values at comptime because they are usually known at runtime.
+But worst case scenario, a program could defined a list of valid samplerates, and generate one `Noize(srate)` type for each, and use only one.
+That would only make the program a bit heavier.